SAMMiCA/dg_detection/README.md

 The running settings are included in the configuration file.
 The configuration files are located in the `configs` folder.
-You can train your model by passing keyword arguments to `train.py` as show below.
+You can train your model by passing keyword arguments to `train.py` as shown below.

 * **base** (8epochs)
   ```shell